On Borel subalgebras of quantum groups: The structure of the graded algebra of a right coideal subalgebra

 By reasons of degree (or by the quantum Serre relation), all terms $s\neq 0,1$ vanish for $(\alpha_m,\nu)=-1$.
 If $(\alpha_m,\nu)=-c$, then similarly only the terms up to $s=c$ are nonzero. \\

-The last equality can then by most easily calculated by hand, since by the assumption on the multiplicity of $\alpha_m$, we have that $T_v(F_i)$ is a linear combinations of terms $F'F_kF''$ where $F',F''$ are products of $F_l$ with $(\alpha_m,\alpha_l)=0$.
-Then by the multiplicativity of $T_{s_m}^{-1}$ and the defining formulae \cite{Jan96} Sec 8.14 (8') we have
+The last equality can then be most easily calculated by hand, since by the assumption on the multiplicity of $\alpha_m$, we have that $T_{-1}^{-1}(F_i)$ is a linear combination of terms $F'F_kF''$ where $F',F''$ are products of $F_l$ with $(\alpha_m,\alpha_l)=0$.
+Then by the multiplicativity of $T_{s_m}^{-1}$ and the defining formulae \cite[8.14 (8')]{Jan96} we have

 and similarly by $[E_m,F_l]=[K_m,F_l]=0$ we get further

 This proves the assertion. \end{proof}